PULSAR: Lost Colony

-PULSAR: Lost Colony is a science fiction space exploration video game being developed by independent developers Leafy Games, LLC.
+PULSAR: Lost Colony is a science fiction space exploration video game by independent developers Leafy Games, LLC.
 The video game was greenlit on Steam Greenlight on October 3, 2013, and was later funded successfully on Kickstarter on October 31, 2013.
 The game was released in an Alpha state on February 25, 2014, and was later available on Steam's Early Access program following an official release on June 23, 2021.

+Overview

 PULSAR: Lost Colony is a game about space exploration, in which a procedurally generated galaxy is created with a ship of the player's choice.
 They may warp to several systems and upgrade/repair their ship when encountering a system with a trading post.
 Combat is also in this game, as the player can attack and board enemy ships.
 There are several classes to choose from in this game such as: Captain, Pilot, Engineer, Scientist, and Weapons Officer.
 The game has a single-player and multiplayer available, both modes are exactly the same as it is now.
 Multiplayer is mainly co-op as you can play with your friends and cooperatively destroy enemy ships, beam down to planets, and board enemy ships.

 This game includes four playable factions: The Colonial Union, W.D.
 Corporation, The Alliance of Gentlemen, and The Fluffy Biscuit Company.
 In the future, other factions will be added, including a "secret faction" known as the Polytechnic Federation.
 The developers plan to tie in the factions with the story.

 The game also currently includes three playable races The Humans, The Sylvassi, and The Robots.
 Unlike The Sylvassi, and The Robots, The Humans require oxygen, and they have a special ability allowing them to be revived once per jump.
 The Sylvassi are immune to extreme cold and have a special ability to be able to go invisible for a short time, however they have a lower base health than The Humans and are extremely weak to high temperatures.
 The Robots have a still lower base health than The Sylvassi however they are immune to all hazardous environments except radioactive, and they can be repaired with a repair gun.